buf curl overview

 ) then the request body is read from stdin.

 The request body is a JSON document that contains the JSON formatted request message.
 If the RPC method being invoked is a client-streaming method, the request body may consist of multiple JSON values, appended to one another.
-Multiple JSON documents should usually be separated by whitespace, though this is not strictly required unless the request message type has a custom JSON representation that is not a JSON object.
+Multiple JSON documents should usually be separated by whitespace, though this isn't strictly required unless the request message type has a custom JSON representation that isn't a JSON object.

 If the --data